 Albert Gonzalez homepage

 Hello!
 I’m Albert Gonzalez, a computer engineer from Barcelona.
-I drink coffee and code both for fun and for a living, and here are some of the things I make, try, research and tinker with; mostly microcontrollers, electronics and miscellaneous coding projects.
+I drink coffee and code both for fun and to make a living, and here are some of the things I write, make, try, research and tinker with; mostly software, microcontrollers and/or electronics related.

 I'm fluent in catalan, spanish and, at some level, english (not a native speaker).
 Also I know a couple klingon expressions (that's not language-related at all but I'm a Star Trek nerd).

-If you want to contact me, feel free to send me an email here!
-My Github repository also contains most of my stuff, so take a look if you want!
+If you want to contact me, feel free to send me an email!

-I usually do stuff.
-You can find here what I’m doing now (or what I did in the past) and where.
-There's no particular order, but usually the newest projects and/or updates are the first on the list.
-Some other minor projects may be found on my hackaday.io page.
+You can find here what I’m doing now (or what I did in the past).
+There's no particular order but usually the newest projects and/or updates are the first on the list.
+Some other minor things can be found on Github or hackaday.io.

 Analog Phone Dialer (atmega48p-based)